Regional Anesthesiology and Acute Pain Medicine

 Education is a key component of the Program.
-In 2012, the Program initiated a Regional Anesthesiology Fellowship at the University of Maryland, based both at University of Maryland Rehabilitation and Orthopaedic Institute (UMROI) and UMMC.
+In 2012, the Program initiated a Regional Anesthesiology Fellowship at the University of Maryland, based both at the University of Maryland Rehabilitation and Orthopaedic Institute (UMROI) and UMMC.
 In 2016, we revised the fellowship to a comprehensive Regional Anesthesiology and Acute Pain Medicine fellowship.
 In addition to training our fellows, we educate medical students, anesthesia residents, and other subspecialty anesthesiology fellows.
 Our educational curriculum is multi-faceted with dedicated hands-on training, simulation, lectures, and self-study.
 We are part of a consortium of world-class institutions that provide peer-reviewed, expert-generated educational content via “the Anesthesia toolbox."
 We conduct neuraxial and peripheral nerve block workshops and provide bedside teaching during clinical procedures that instill confidence in residents and fellows to function independently in any regional anesthesia practice post-training.
 Finally, with special expertise in peripheral nerve blocks in trauma patients, ultrasound-guided techniques, and caring for many of Maryland’s sickest patients, the faculty is often invited to lecture and train others nationally and internationally in the rapidly emerging field of Regional Anesthesiology and Acute Pain Medicine.

 - Ron Samet, MD, Assistant Professor and Fellowship Director

 - Paul Bigeleisen, MD, Professor